 The global symbol of dementia awareness

 Mobile Phone coverage for Kingston?
-The Harlequin Group, who are acting on behalf of the government funded, ( DCMS), Mobile Infrastructure Project have submitted a pre-application to SHDC for a phone mast to be built near Blackpost Cross.
+The Harlequin Group, who are acting on behalf of the government funded, ( DCMS), Mobile Infrastructure Project, have submitted a planning application to SHDC for a phone mast to be built near Blackpost Cross.
 This would provide coverage for the majority of the parish.
-A gap in the Scobbiscombe area would be covered by the mast planned for Houghton, near Rinagore.
-Full details will be on the SHDC website when the main planning application is submitted.
-Meanwhile a coverage map can be downloaded here, a diagram of the mast itself here and a location map here.
+A gap in the Scobbiscombe area would be covered by the mast planned for Houghton, near Ringmore.
+Full details are on the SHDC website .
+A coverage map can be downloaded here, a diagram of the mast itself here and a location map here.
 A commercial mast is not a viable proposition for this area so this initiative is likely to be our only chance for a mast.

 Minutes of Parish Council meetings can be seen under the relevant dates below.
 The minutes of the Annual Parish Assembly, held on 9 May 2013 are here.